danobi/dxuuu.xyz/src/libbpf-rs.md

 ### Compile once run everywhere

-[Compile once run everywhere][1] (CO-RE) is a development effort that aims to (and does) solve the above issues by enabling ahead of time BPF program compilation.
+[Compile once run everywhere][1] (CO-RE) is a development effort solves the above issues by enabling ahead of time BPF program compilation.
 A summary of developments include:

 * [BPF type format][2] (BTF).
 You can think of BTF as a very light weight alternative to [DWARF][3]; light enough that you can write a parser in an afternoon.
 When the kernel is compiled with `CONFIG_DEBUG_INFO_BTF=y`, the final kernel image contains BTF entries for **all** internal data structures.
-  Type definitions can then be extracted from BTF, obviating the need for kernel headers to be installed.
+  Type definitions can then be extracted from BTF, obviating the kernel header dependency.

 * Compiler (clang) support for relocatable field accesses.
 Consider accessing field `bar` from `struct Foo`.
 In BCC's model, BCC doesn't need to worry about `struct Foo`'s structure layout changing.
 That's because BCC compiles the program against the installed headers on every target host.
 This becomes an issue for CO-RE BPF progs.
-CO-RE BPF progs must have their field accesses relocated so that they reflect the target machine's structure layouts.
+CO-RE BPF progs must have their field accesses relocated so that they reflect the target host's structure layouts.

 * BPF loader ([libbpf][4]) support for BPF program fixups. libbpf must "custom-tailor" the BPF program for the target host it's running on.